-While others may slow down in retirement, Bluette’s commitment to the diocese and the families in her community has only increased.
+She also serves as ministry enrichment coordinator for the Diocese of Superior.
+And her passion to help children is stronger than ever.
 Her work on the state’s STRIVE (Students Taking Renewed Interest in the Value of Education) program has helped countless teens stay in school and work toward graduation.
 The program helps motivate students and gives them a path to a brighter future.

 When asked how she possibly manages to get it all done she replied, “I believe I have been called.
 I draw my strength on my knees, and God never lets me down.”

 Struggling faith communities need your help.